wstalcup/wstalcup.github.io/Chapter-6-Rites-Of-The-Fallen.md

 “Your mother sounds wise.”

-“She would say the same,” Sycamore said with a sigh, “Thank you, Magus, for your council.
-Perhaps I simply needed to hear such advice in a different voice.”
+“She would say the same,” Sycamore said with a sigh, “Thank you, Magus, for your advice.
+It seems sound, though I wish there was something to quickly resolve the issue.”

 “You owe me no thanks, Sycamore, for it was nothing but a part of our exchange.”